mickfuzz/dyne_docs/src/terminal/docs/11-piping-hot-commands.md

     Mill, John Stuart
     Milton, John

-Ah, that\'s better.
+Ah, that's better.
 Now you just need to total up the number of books for each author.
 A little command called `uniq` will work nicely.
 It removes duplicate lines (duplicates must be on consecutive lines, so be sure your text is sorted first), and when used with the `-c` option also